li-xisheng/rebyte-docs/assistant/api.md

     }'
 ```

-* When calling the agent, you should specify the thread id, and you will be able to get all the messages and metadata from the thread.
+* When calling the tool, you should specify the thread id, and you will be able to get all the messages and metadata from the thread.

 * You can also use "contentOnly:true" to get only the content of the messages.